middleman/middlemanapp.com/source/guides/getting-started.html.markdown

 ### The Skeleton

 Every new project creates a basic web development skeleton for you.
-This automates the construction of a hierarchy of folders and files that you use in all of your projects.
+This automates the construction of a hierarchy of folders and files that you can use in all of your projects.

 A brand-new project folder will contain a source/ directory, a config.rb file and a config.ru file.
 The source directory is where you will build your website.
 The skeleton project contains folders for javascript, css and images, but you can change these to match your own personal preferences.